sinusphi/venvipy/README.rst

 ------------

-*VenviPy* is a simple graphical user interface for creating customized virtual environments or modifing any existing Python environment (that supports the built-in ``venv`` module) quick and easy.
+*VenviPy* is a simple graphical user interface for creating customized virtual environments or modifing any existing Python environment quick and easy.

 It provides a set of features like a wizard, that guides the user through the creation process, a table that shows an overview of installed